felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 # Setting up a MiSTer FPGA {#setupguide}

 Congratulations!
-You have decided to get a MiSTer over some Analogue product(s).
+You have decided to get a MiSTer.
 You are very wise.
 Here is my shopping and getting-started guide.

 You are going to need: